U.S. flag

 • Comment on this article.

-Asthma Pathology.
-Figure A shows the location of the lungs and airways in the body.
-Figure B shows a cross-section of a normal airway.
-Figure C shows a cross-section of an airway during asthma symptoms.
-Contributed by United States-National Institute (more...)
+Pathophysiology of Asthma.
+Figure A displays the location of the lungs and airways in the body.
+Figure B shows a cross section of a normal airway.
+Figure C illustrates a cross section of an airway during asthma symptoms National Institutes of Health

 Disclosure: Marie Gerow declares no relevant financial relationships with ineligible companies.